chinmayakain/medium-clone/README.md

 # Medium Clone Build Whith Next.js + Tailwind CSS

-This is a Portfolio site.
-A clone of Medium Site, which is a blogging platform, like Wordpress or Blogger.
-Which is a place to read articles on the Internet
+This is a Portfolio website built in Next.js using Tailwinf CSS.
+This was a website built to showcase my technical skills, web design skills.

+## About

+A clone of "Medium" website.
+Medium is a social publishing platform that is open to all and home to a diverse array of stories, ideas, and perspectives.
+Anyone can be an individual contributor, and popular topics on Medium range from mental health to social media, and from world affairs and trending news to productivity hacks.

+## Technologies Used

+* Next.js
+* JavaScript
+* TypeScript
+* Tailwind CSS

 ## Deployment Status